 This section discusses performance-related topics, such as making the voxel engine run fast.
+It can be more technical than the other sections.

 This module uses threads to speed up heavy operations and avoid stalls.